michieltjampens/dcafs/docs/Basics.md

 Congratulations, you found a bug!
 Or made a typo...
 If you suspect a bug, check the subfolder 'logs' it should contain a dated errorlog and a single info.log.
 Both might give a hint on what went wrong.
-If this doesn't help, create an [issue](https://github.com/vlizBE/dcafs/issues) about it (and maybe attach those logs) and I'll look into it.
+If this doesn't help, create an [issue](https://github.com/michieltjampens/dcafs/issues) about it (and maybe attach those logs) and I'll look into it.

 ## A. Let's take it slow

-### 1. Connect to a datasource
+### 1. Connect to a data source
-The datasource (our dummy simulating a d20 dice) is a TCP server.
+The data source (our dummy simulating a d20 dice) is a TCP server.
 Typing `ss:?` in the (second) telnet session will give a lot of information, but the only line interesting now is:
 `ss:addtcp,id,ip:port` which connects to a tcp server.

-For this example this becomes `ss:addtcp,dice,localhost:4000`.
+For this example, this becomes `ss:addtcp,dice,localhost:4000`.
 You should see _Connected to dice, use `raw:dice` to see incoming data._ as the reply.
 If you try that, hit `enter` to stop it.